shan5742/asamshan/README.md

 # Personal Landing Page

-Simple Developer landing page that will beceom personal portfolio in due course
+Simple developer landing page with links to various profiles and communities.